Juliet Mootz at work, testing forms and shapes at her home on the Malvern Hills. Photo credit: Sarah Maggie Jones.

 Staring at spring skies

 As a multidisciplinary artist, working to open conversations and raise awareness of stories in our natural environment I am thrilled to be involved in working with the Worcestershire Wildlife Trust and the Worcester Plinth to highlight one of my favourite birds, the swifts.
 Practicing Reparative Land Art and echoing the Arte Povera Art Movement by utilising natural and salvaged materials wherever possible, simple construction techniques are being used to build and make willow sculptures of swifts.
 Willow wands have been salvaged and harvested, using goat willow saved from a firewood fate and Flanders Red Dicky Meadows and Black Maul willows.
-Natural twines of jute and hemp have been incorporated to help secure the weaves against the wind.
+Natural twines of jute and hemp have been incorporated to help secure the weaves against the wind, deliberately left visible as symbolism of the swifts need for us to be responsible for the environmental 'repair' required for their survival.

-The installation is designed to be set against a natural canvas backdrop, which acts as a buffer to the wind and will capture the shadows of the sculptures at different points of the day and night.
+The installation is designed against a natural canvas backdrop, which acts as a buffer to the wind and will capture the shadows of the sculptures at different points of the day and night.

 Flowers, foliage and seed heads are also represented in willow, designed and made with the help of Sarah Maggie Jones, and Fine Art and Psychology Students Sarah Thorp and Abigail Green from the University of Worcester.